giraffecms/GiraffeCMS-backend-rails/README.md

 # GiraffeCMS Backend
 GiraffeCMS is a simple headless CMS for blogging, written in Ruby on Rails.
 Unlike most of CMS's, Giraffe uses GraphQL instead of typical RESTful api.

-Work under application is currently in progress, so it is not ready to work on production enviroment, as well as it has not implemented important features.
-All important relases should be aviable via tags in the future.
+Work on application is currently in progress, so it is not ready to work in production environment, as well as it has not implemented important features.
+All important relases should be available via tags in the future.

 ## Installation
 ### Prerequisites: